jenkinsci/electricflow-plugin/README.md

 ```

-**Example of the Run Procedure call with failed result handling (pipeline script)**
+### Pipeline script example for running a Procedure call with failed result handling

-Note: This script relies on the Pipeline Stage API improvements and requires Jenkins 2.138.4 or newer.
+> **_IMPORTANT:_** This script relies on the Pipeline Stage API improvements and requires Jenkins 2.138.4 or newer.
+>
-Other required plugin versions are noted here: [https://www.jenkins.io/blog/2019/07/05/jenkins-pipeline-stage-result-visualization-improvements/](https://www.jenkins.io/blog/2019/07/05/jenkins-pipeline-stage-result-visualization-improvements/)
+> Other required plugin versions are noted here: [https://www.jenkins.io/blog/2019/07/05/jenkins-pipeline-stage-result-visualization-improvements/](https://www.jenkins.io/blog/2019/07/05/jenkins-pipeline-stage-result-visualization-improvements/).

 ```groovy
 //...